 Fig 20: In game fishing lines used are greater than the line the lure was rated with.
-Often leaders, and snap swivels are used in the set-up.
-Also speeds used to target game fish when trolling often exceeds the speed at which the lures were rated even though the lures would produce better results at much slower speeds.
+Often leaders and snap swivels are used in the set-up.
+Also, speeds used to target game fish when trolling often exceed the speed at which the lures were rated even though the lures would produce better results at much slower speeds.

 As a result of a large belly of line forms dragging the lure up so that it doesn't dive to the depths specified on the packet.
 Often they don't even get to half that depth.

 - The thicker and longer the line the more drag there is preventing the lure from diving to its specified depth.